|

 usually not necessary to compact them manually, but OVSDB still

-compact a standalone or active-backup database that is not
+a standalone or active-backup database that is not currently being

-currently being served by ovsdb-server (or otherwise locked for
+served by ovsdb-server (or otherwise locked for writing by another

-writing by another process).
-To compact any database that is
+process).
+To compact any database that is currently being served

-currently being served by ovsdb-server, use ovs-appctl to send
+by ovsdb-server, use ovs-appctl to send the ovsdb-server/compact

 Viewing History

-transaction records in an OVSDB database file in a human-readable
+records in an OVSDB database file in a human-readable format.
+By

-addition to the transaction data, it shows the time and date of
+transaction data, it shows the time and date of each transaction

-each transaction and any “comment” added to the transaction by
+and any “comment” added to the transaction by the client.
+The

-the client.
-The comments can be helpful for quickly
+comments can be helpful for quickly understanding a transaction;

 The show-log command works with both OVSDB file formats, but the